-Two important things to remember when you are trying to stay motivated is to avoid overwhelm and to keep yourself reminded about why you should be motivated in the first place.
+Two important things to remember when you are trying to stay motivated is to avoid overwhelm and to keep yourself reminded about why you should be motivated by the opportunity in the first place.

 When it comes to work, many people make their jobs much larger and worse than they actually are.
 You can avoid falling into this cycle of avoidance and despair by reminding yourself that every day is a new day.
 You can change your schedule around to add in new and exciting things, and focus on your life outside of work.

 The second point above can be achieved by setting small reminders throughout your workplace.
-If you are someone who is already satisfied with the work that they do and the value that they provide, you can make small notes around your workspace that remind you of the services that you offer and how they help others.
+If you are someone who is already satisfied with the work that you do and the value you provide, you can make small notes around your workspace that remind you of the services that you offer and how they help others.